TritonDataCenter/rfd/rfd/0121/README.md

 Note that this scheme gives no meaningful way to control the probe order of devices inside the guest, aside from manually setting `pci-slot`.
-This is escecially important for disks if the guest is sensitive to device ordering, as configuration changes could prevent a guest from booting by moving a boot disk to a differnet location.
+This is especially important for disks if the guest is sensitive to device ordering, as configuration changes could prevent a guest from booting by moving a boot disk to a different location.

 **Example 1:**  Add a virtual disk backed by a zvol in [4Kn](https://en.wikipedia.org/wiki/Advanced_Format#4K_native) mode.